-3 Connect Devices to the Projector
+3 Connect Devices to the Cinema Projector

-This section provides information and procedures for connecting input devices to the projector.
-You connect input devices to the Projector Intelligence Board (PIB) located on side of the projector.
+This section provides information and procedures for connecting input devices to the cinema projector.
+You connect input devices to the cinema projector Intelligence Board (PIB) located on side of the cinema projector.

 These communication ports are accessible by removing the side source and communication access panel.
-When connecting devices, route all cables along the channels located on the bottom of the projector and up through the opening in the frame to the communication connection port.
+When connecting devices, route all cables along the channels located on the bottom of the cinema projector and up through the opening in the frame to the communication connection port.